Answer: Sometimes you can figure out if you have a stomach virus or food poisoning and sometimes you can't. Take the Quiz.

 Another example of non-contagious food poisoning recently happened to a friend and her husband after having dinner at a restaurant.
 They had different meals but they both got the same house salad (lettuce, eggs, tomato, cheese, croutons, cucumbers, and creamy Italian dressing).
 My friend went to bed at 9:30pm and thought her stomach felt odd but she fell asleep anyway.
 She woke up at 10:15pm and had to run to the toilet to vomit.
 She had 1 violent episode of vomiting and then felt okay.
 She slept the rest of the night.
 She was perfectly fine the next day.
 This seems like a case of non-contagious food poisoning because it came on so quickly after the meal and was over quickly.
 Although it is possible to vomit just 1 time from a stomach flu virus, they usually don't end that quickly.
 Her husband had a different story.
 He had a stomachache after dinner just like she did.
 However, he did not vomit.
 He had a stomachache for the next 2 days and then had diarrhea for the following 3 days.
 He wasn't right for a week.
 If I was just looking at his symptoms, I'd say that he probably has something contagious.
 However, since his wife most definitely has the non-contagious form, and they both felt sick at the same time, I would blame it on a bad salad.
 This example shows us that even the same bad food can affect people differently.
 I know throwing up is scary but when you eat something bad, it is probably the fastest way to feel better.
 My friend's husband didn't throw up and kept the bad stuff in.
 He was sick all week.

-Please e-mail me your own food poisoning stories (phd.annie at gmail.com).
+Please e-mail me your own food poisoning storeis.
+My e-mail is phd.annie at gmail.com.
 I will post them here so we can learn from each other's experiences.
 Hopefully, we can learn more about distinguishing between contagious illnesses and non-contagious food poisoning.
 This is completely unrelated, but please check out the adorable books my 8 year old daughter wrote, illustrated, and published.
 Princess Katie and the Fairy Tea Party and Princess Katie and the Mermaid Lagoon are available on amazon.
 They are wonderful stories about kindness, including others, and doing the right thing.

 --Annie Pryor, Ph.D.